basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 engine based on their object size distribution.
 The majority of Dynamo’s production instances use BDB Transactional Data Store.

->Riak ships with various [backend options](/riak/kv/2.1.4/setup/planning/backend/).
+>Riak KV ships with various [backend options](/riak/kv/2.1.4/setup/planning/backend/).
 [Bitcask](/riak/kv/2.1.4/setup/planning/backend/bitcask/) is the default, but [LevelDB](/riak/kv/2.1.4/setup/planning/backend/leveldb/)and Main [Memory](/riak/kv/2.1.4/setup/planning/backend/memory/) are also used heavily in production (in that order).
 You can also use more than one backend in production via the [[Multi]] backend configuration.
 >
 >Bitcask is a fast and reliable choice, but does have some limitations at very large scales.
 For larger clusters, you may want to choose LevelDB (which also supports [secondary indexes](/riak/kv/2.1.4/developing/usage/secondary-indexes/)).
 The Memory backend is an excellent choice when speed is important and durability is not.
 It also has TTL support.